Actively Recruiting

 • History of kidney stones or disease

-• Diseases involving pancreas, liver, gallbladder, or thyroid
+• Diseases of pancreas, liver, gallbladder, or thyroid

 • High cholesterol or triglycerides requiring physician review

-• Use of SGLT-2 inhibitors, insulin, sulfonylureas, or antihypertensive medications like ACE inhibitors, ARBs, spironolactone, or thiazide diuretics
+• Current use of certain diabetes or antihypertensive medications (SGLT-2 inhibitors, insulin, sulfonylureas, ACE inhibitors, ARBs, spironolactone, thiazide diuretics)

 AI-Screening